henrique-rotava/easteregger/README.md

 Usage
 ------

-The easter object has an egg function that accepets two params, the key sequence and a callback.
+The easter object has an egg function that accepts two parameters, the key sequence and a callback.

 The key sequence can be an array of key names or a string representing a word.